scheme-requests-for-implementation/srfi-126/srfi-126.md

 as no non-weak storage locations referring to the object remain.
 Weakly stored objects referring to each other in a cycle will be reclaimed as well if none of them are referred to from outside the cycle.
-When a weakly stored object is reclaimed, entries in the hashtable which have the object as their key or value are deleted.
+When a weakly stored object is reclaimed, associations in the hashtable which have the object as their key or value are deleted.

 Hashtables can also store their key and value in ephemeral storage pairs.
-The objects in an ephemeral storage pair are stored weakly, but both protected from reclamation as long as there remain non-weak references to the first object reachable from outside the ephemeral storage pair.
-In particular, an ephemeral-key hashtable (where the keys are the first objects in the ephemeral storage pairs), with an entry mapping an element of a vector to the vector itself, may delete said entry when no non-weak references remain to the vector nor its element in the rest of the program.
+The objects in an ephemeral storage pair are stored weakly, but both protected from reclamation as long as there remain non-weak references to the first object from outside the ephemeral storage pair.
+In particular, an ephemeral-key hashtable (where the keys are the first objects in the ephemeral storage pairs), with an association mapping an element of a vector to the vector itself, may delete said association when no non-weak references remain to the vector nor its element in the rest of the program.
 If it were a weak-key hashtable, the reference to the key from within the vector would cyclically protect the key and value from reclamation, even when no non-weak